A. The fifth trumpet brings demonic locusts from the bottomless pit.

 i.
 The idea is simply that as part of the judgment of the great tribulation, God will allow demonic hordes, previously imprisoned, to descend upon the earth like a swarm of destructive locusts.
 They are not, as some have suggested, heretics, Muslims, Turks, Saracens, Jesuits, monks, or Protestants!

 b.
-Those who have the seal of God on their foreheads (the 144,000 and perhaps more) are protected, but none other are.
+The seal of God on their foreheads: Those who have the seal of God on their foreheads (the 144,000 and perhaps more) are protected, but none other are.
 This is an inescapable judgment of God.

 d.
 In those days men will seek death and will not find it; they will desire to die, and death will flee from them: Death will offer no escape from this prolonged torture.
 Their power is described like the power of scorpions, and the bite of a scorpion, though extremely painful, is rarely fatal.

 ii.
-The idea of “Death as an escape” is a demonic deception.
+The idea of death as an escape is a demonic deception.
 The infamous murderers of Littleton, Colorado made chilling home movies before their killing spree.
 Eric Harris and Dylan Klebold left behind a videotaped document spelling out their motivation.
-In the last segment of tape, shot the morning of the murders, Harris & Klebold are dressed and say they are ready for “our little Judgement Day.”
-Then Klebold, looking tense, says goodbye to his parents.
-He concludes, “I didn’t like life too much.
-Just know I am going to a better place than here.”
-What tragic deception to think - on the day you will commit terrible murders - that you will go “to a better place.”
+In the last segment of tape, shot the morning of the murders, Harris and Klebold were dressed and said they were ready for "our little Judgement Day."
+Then Klebold, looking tense, said goodbye to his parents.
+He concluded, "I didn't like life too much.
+Just know I am going to a better place than here."
+It is a great and tragic deception to think - on the day you will murder many - that you will go to a better place.
 There was no escape in death for Eric Harris and Dylan Klebold.
 Now is the time of repentance, to escape from sin, and to be restored.

 The shape of the locusts was like horses prepared for battle.
 On their heads were crowns of something like gold, and their faces were like the faces of men.
 They had hair like women's hair, and their teeth were like lions' teeth.
 And they had breastplates like breastplates of iron, and the sound of their wings was like the sound of chariots with many horses running into battle.
 They had tails like scorpions, and there were stings in their tails.
 Their power was to hurt men five months.

 a.
 The shape of the locusts was like horses prepared for battle: Many attempts have been made to show that this is an accurate (though poetic) description of natural locusts.
-But this approach misses the obvious demonic connection.
+This approach misses the obvious demonic connection.

 i.
 Why would God call them locusts if they are not literal locusts, but demonic spirits who swarm and destroy like locusts?
 Among other reasons, because locusts are agents of God's judgment.
 This is a consistent Old Testament figure in passages like Exodus 10:4-14, Deuteronomy 28:38, 1 Kings 8:37, 2 Chronicles 7:13, Joel 1:4, and Amos 4:9.